forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ###Handle design

-This important factor will make you decide whether or not you enjoy using your ratchet or not.
+This important factor will make you decide whether or not you enjoy using your ratchet.
 There are several types.
 Some ratchets have round handles others are more rectangular and then there are several padded or rubber handle versions.
 Everyone has a preference.
 There are ups and downs for all styles.
 The solid ones are harder to grip that the rubber, but the rubber gets nasty over time and if you clean with brake cleaner it breaks it down.

-In addition, there are several “head:” designs now.
+In addition, there are several “head” designs now.
 There are “flex” heads, “round” heads and "tear drop" heads as well as other variations.
-I prefer a “flex” head and it allows you to adjust to the plane of a bolt head but as you review the list, I have made you can see the different types of heads.
+I prefer a “flex” head and it allows you to adjust to the plane of a bolt head.
+As you review the list you can see I have included several different types of heads.

 ###Profile